virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:
 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed.
 One of these parameters is required.
 - `path`
-- `replacements` - the list of replacements within the node's' configuration files
+- `replacements` - the list of replacements within the node's configuration files
     - `pattern` - regular expressions to find the string (e.g. `app\\.host\\.url\\s*=\\s*.*`)
     - `replacement` - string to replace.
 You can use as replacement any string value, including any combination of [placeholders](placeholders/).